Slyrith/aoi.js-documentation/src/functions/util/getTextSplitLength.md

 ---
 title: $getTextSplitLength
-description: will return the amount of split arguments in $textSplit
+description: $getTextSplitLength will return the amount of split arguments in $textSplit
 id: getTextSplitLength
 ---